 Council Tax discounts and exemptions

 There are various discounts that can reduce the Council Tax you have to pay and are separate from Council Tax Support (previously known as Council Tax Benefit).

 The Council Tax charge is based on two or more adults living in the property.
-If you have a reduction, it will be detailed on your bill, you must tell us, within 21 days, of any changes which could affect your entitlement to any discount or exemption, you must tell us about it immediately to avoid a backdated charge and possible penalty.
+If you have been awarded a reduction it will be shown on your bill.
+If there is any change in your circumstances that could affect your entitlement to a discount or exemption, you must tell us about it immediately to avoid a backdated charge and possible fine.

 If you are leaving your property empty but furnished the previous discount of 10% ends on 31st March 2013.